 The unmodifiable effects of aging may be less dramatic than thought, and healthier, more vigorous aging may be possible for many people.
 Today, people > 65 are in better health than their ancestors and remain healthier longer.

 Exercise is usually used to mean movement that generates aerobic debt and increases heart rate.
 For many people, exercise is an important activity with many positive outcomes.
 However, simple physical activity (eg, walking, gardening) has many of the same benefits for older people; thus, physical activity, without aerobic debt or cardioacceleration, is recommended, even for those with mobility limitations.

-All older patients starting an exercise program Exercise in Older Adults At least 75% of people age > 65 years do not exercise at recommended levels despite the known health benefits of exercise: Longer survival Improved quality of life (eg, endurance, strength,... read more should be screened (by interview or questionnaire) to identify those with chronic disorders and to determine appropriate activities; however, virtually anyone can begin brief periods of walking, increased to 30 minutes 5 times a week.
+All older patients starting an exercise program Exercise in Older Adults Most people age > 65 years do not exercise at recommended levels despite the known health benefits of exercise: Longer survival Improved quality of life (eg, endurance, strength, mood, sleep... read more should be screened (by interview or questionnaire) to identify those with chronic disorders and to determine appropriate activities; however, virtually anyone can begin brief periods of walking, increased to 30 minutes 5 times a week.
 Whether those with chronic disorders need a complete medical examination before starting an activity depends on the results of tests that have already been done and on clinical judgment.
 Some experts recommend such an examination, possibly with an exercise stress test, for patients who have ≥ 2 cardiac risk factors (eg, hypertension, obesity) and who plan on starting an activity more strenuous than walking.